English

 5. Integration and Feedback System

-The final component connects your labeling system with the broader ML pipeline:
+The final component connects your labeling system with the broader ML pipeline, creating a closed-loop system where models and labeling processes continuously inform and improve each other.

 Diagram showing the closed-loop integration between ML models and labeling systems